Commercial content | 18+ | T&C's Apply

 Since 1996, every Cheltenham Town strip has featured a red and white striped shirt, except for 2008 and 2011, when all red kits were again worn.

-The 2016/2017 Cheltenham Town kit features a red and white striped shirt, worn with black shorts and black socks with a red trim.
+The 2018/2019 Cheltenham Town kit remembers the promotion campaign from 20 years earlier and features a red and white striped shirt with white shorts and red socks.

 The Cheltenham Town stadium is Whaddon Road.
 The ground was built in 1927, with Cheltenham Town playing their home games at this stadium from 1932.
 Since 2010, Gloucester City have also played their home games at Whaddon Road.

-Whaddon Road is also known as the LCI Rail Stadium or The World of Smile Stadium.
+Whaddon Road is also known as the Jonny-Rocks Stadium.
 The Cheltenham Town stadium capacity currently stands at 7,066, making Whaddon Road an average sized ground for League Two.

 The Cheltenham Town stadium layout features four main stands.
-These are the Hazlewoods Stand, previously known as the Carlsberg Stand; the QualitySolicitors Thomson & Bancks Stand, known as the Wymans Road Stand; the Liberty Mutual Insurance Stand, also known as the Prestbury Road End; and the Jelf Stand, also called the Main Stand.
+These are the Hazlewoods Stand, previously known as the Carlsberg Stand; the Colin Farmer Stand, known as the Wymans Road Stand; the Liberty Mutual Insurance Stand, also known as the Prestbury Road End; and the Jelf Stand, also called the Main Stand.

 The majority of Cheltenham Town supporters hail from the town of Cheltenham and its surrounding areas.
 There are a variety of Cheltenham Town supporters clubs up and down the country, including the Cheltenham Town AFC Supporters’ Trust, the Robins Trust.